Books as Inspiration vs. Prescription

 Take some time and browse through the books for sale at Artistic Artifacts, or on your own book shelf, but with the focus of using the ideas of the author as a springboard for your own imagination.
 This is a good exercise to do with some of the earlier books you may have, where the fabric used for the samples is outdated.
 Visualize how the designs and techniques could be brought to life with some of the new and fun fabrics available today: swapping out calicos with modern cottons, for example.

-In addition to the books in the shop, check out the book recommendations from members of Judy’s Altered Minds (JAMs).
-Each fall we devote one meeting to sharing thoughts on favorite fiber and mixed media titles, both new publications and favorities from our past.
-Our ongoing list is a downloadable PDF published on our website.
+In addition to the books in the shop, we love hearing the book recommendations from members of Judy’s Altered Minds (JAMs).
+Each fall we devote one meeting to sharing thoughts on favorite fiber and mixed media titles, both new publications and favorities from our past..

 To sum up: